lizmat/raku-all-modules/p6-pdf/PDF-API6/README.md

     PDF::API6 $pdf .= new;
     #...
     $pdf.save-as: 'our/new.pdf';

+The `:preserve` option keeps the original PDF structure.
+This is generally faster and also ensures that digital signatures are not invalidated.

+    PDF::API6 $pdf .= open("our/original.pdf");
+    #...
+    $pdf.save-as: 'our/updated.pdf', :preserve;

 A PDF file can also be saved as, and opened from an intermediate JSON representation